fdu/lip/README.md

 ...
 ```

-To have trigger *fbset* when the session opens, create *.config/autostart/fbset.desktop* with:
+To trigger *fbset* when the session opens, create *.config/autostart/fbset.desktop* with:

 ```
 [Desktop Entry]